 Experimentation Platform: Our test environment consists of a set of writers, readers, and servers.
 We use bidirectional links between the communicating nodes, with 1Mb bandwidth, latency of 10ms, and a DropTail queue.
 To model asynchrony, the processes send messages after a random delay between 0 and 0.3 sec.
-The NS2 was running in Ubuntu, on a Centrino 1.8GHz processor.
-The average of 5 samples per scenario provided operation latencies.
+We ran NS2 in Ubuntu, on a Centrino 1.8GHz processor.
+The average of 5 samples per scenario provided the stated operation latencies.